 Now that I have underlined the various challenges for taxpayers deciding not to claim, let’s get into the solutions.

 To convince all three groups of taxpayers, I simply would simply request that your company consider what we at RDP Associates call the

 - Does your company develop new or improved Products?

 - Does your company develop new or improved Processes?

 - Does your company employ technical Professionals (engineers, software and app developers)?

 - Does your company file, or has been issued Patents?

-- Does your company encounter design or development Problems?
+- Does your company come across design or development Problems?